Skip to main content

 Now it’s time to sort out all the puzzle pieces.
 There are dozens of Part D plans to choose from.
 These steps can help you find which one is right for you.

-Step 1.
+• Step 1.
 Gather your information.
 Make a list of all prescription medications you take and the pharmacy locations you want to use.

-Step 2.
+• Step 2.
 Visit www.MedicareSupportCenter.com and click the Plan Finder option at the top.
 Follow the steps and find which plans offered cover your medications in your service area.

-Step 3.
-Consider a plan’s cost, convenience, and coverage.
+• Step 3.
+Consider a plan’s cost, convenience and coverage.

 • Note the monthly premium amount.
 It differs from plan to plan.

-• Figure out how much you will need to pay monthly for your prescriptions (until you reach the deductible), plus the premium.
+• Figure out how much you will need monthly to pay for your prescriptions (until you reach the deductible), plus the premium.

 • Make sure pharmacies offered by your plan are near you.
 Check and see if your plan offers a preferred pharmacy.
 They offer a lower drug cost.
 Another option is getting medications mailed to you.
 Does your plan offer mail order?
 This is important if you live in another state part of the year or take extended trips.

-• Research the plan’s Star Rating using the Plan Finder on www.MedicareSupportCenter.com.
+• Research the plan’s Star Rating using the Plan Finder tool on www.MedicareSupportCenter.com.
 It’s a government-based rating system that scores how well Medicare plans perform for their members.

 Complete the Picture by Considering Your Needs Now and in the Future